BA in Communication Sciences and Disorders

 To be eligible for graduation from Wichita State University, students must have credit for 120 acceptable credit hours toward their degree and a GPA in the major of 2.500.
 Students transferring from a two-year college must complete at least 60 credit hours of four-year college work and 45 credit hours of upper-division coursework in order to qualify for graduation.

 Scholarship and research are encouraged at the undergraduate level.
 Students who meet the qualifications should explore adding the honors program to their undergraduate major.
-Students who are not CSD majors and are involved in the Honors College, please contact the CSD department to enroll in these courses.
+Students who are not CSD majors and are involved in the Cohen Honors College, should contact the CSD department for permission to enroll in these courses, as appropriate.

 Admission requirements include: